Prevent Email Spoofing: Best Practices for Prevention in your Office 365 Environment

-The more malicious varieties of email spoofing can cause serious problems and pose security risks; minimize email spoofing in your Office 365 tenant with these features
+The more malicious varieties of email spoofing can cause serious problems and pose security risks; prevent email spoofing in your Office 365 tenant with these features

-Office 365 offers multiple different services to aid with email spoofing and phishing emails in your tenant.
+Office 365 offers multiple different services to prevent email spoofing and phishing emails in your tenant.
 I will be highlighting three specific services below.
 It is highly recommended to setup these services to cut down on unwanted emails and internal emails being flagged as spam internally and externally.

 Sender Policy Framework (SPF)